-WE RECOMMEND that the Chairmen of the Policy Advisory Committees should receive a Special Responsibility Allowance of 25% of the Leader's Allowance, £5,635.
+WE RECOMMEND that the Leader of the Opposition should receive a Special Responsibility Allowance of 30% of the Leader's Allowance, £6,911.02.

-Chairman of the Licensing Committee and Chairman of the Audit, Governance and Standards Committee (Tier Seven)
+Chairman of Licensing Committee and Chairman of the Audit, Governance and Standards Committee (Tier Seven)

-4.2.18 The role of Licensing and Audit, Governance and Standards will continue to have a key role within the Executive Model of Governance.
-The Panel therefore recommends that the Chairman of the Licensing Committee and the Chairman of the Audit, Governance and Standards Committee should continue to receive a Special Responsibility Allowance of 20% of the Leader's Allowance, £4,508.
+4.2.17 The role of Licensing and Audit, Governance and Standards continue to have a key role.
+The Panel therefore recommends that the Chairman of the Licensing Committee and the Chairman of the Audit, Governance and Standards Committee should continue to receive a Special Responsibility Allowance of 20% of the Leader's Allowance, £4,607.34.

-WE RECOMMEND that the Chairman of the Licensing Committee and the Chairman of the Audit, Governance and Standards Committee should receive a Special Responsibility Allowance of 20% of the Leader's Allowance, £4,508.
+WE RECOMMEND that the Chairman of the Licensing Committee and the Chairman of the Audit, Governance and Standards Committee should receive a Special Responsibility Allowance of 20% of the Leader's Allowance, £4,607.34.

-Mayor (Tier Eight)
+Chairman of the Policy Advisory Committees and Mayor (Tier Eight)